 The vision of talking cars that avoid crashes is well on the way to becoming a reality....
 This promises to significantly reduce the number of deaths and injuries on our nations roads while unleashing a new wave of innovation from advanced traffic management systems and smart mobility apps to real-time traffic, transit and parking information, he said.

-In the meantime, at the law offices of Gordon & Doner, we urge all South Florida drivers to use common sense and established safe driving practices when driving on our roads.
+In the meantime, at the law offices of Gordon & Doner, our West Palm Beach injury lawyers urge all South Florida drivers to use common sense and established safe driving practices when driving on our roads.